dotnet/diagnostics/documentation/design-docs/ipc-protocol.md

 The simplest Diagnostic IPC Message will contain a Header and an empty Payload and therefore only be 20 bytes long.

-For example, this IPC Message sends a hypothetical Command (discussed later) `0xFFEE` which has an empty Payload:
+For example, this IPC Message is the generic OK message which has an empty Payload:
 <table>
   <tr>
     <th>1</th>